 3.81.4.2.2 Message Semantics

 When the search request is successfully processed, the Audit Record Repository shall return the AuditEvent resources that match the search parameters inside a FHIR Bundle resource.
 See ITI TF-2x: Z.1 in for further details.
-Additional resources, like Patient, may be contained in the response Bundle.

 The “Content-Length” entity-header field shall be returned, unless this is prohibited by the rules in RFC2616 Section 4.4, or subsequent versions of the HTTP specification.